-"Hitler knows that he will have to break us in this Island or lose the war.
-If we can stand up to him, all Europe may be free and the life of the world may move forward into broad, sunlit uplands."
-He promised the British victory and he would prove true to his promise.
-Immediately, he faced various crises as within weeks of his appointment, France and much of Western Europe was conquered by Germany.
-Churchill was to ignore all pleas to enter into peace negotiations with the Germans, believing that one could not reach an agreement with the Germans who were bent on world domination.
-He was to prove a brilliant war-leader and he inspired his country to victory in the Battle of Britain, that saved Britain from a Nazi invasion and occupation.
+Churchill promised the British victory.
+He faced various numerous within weeks of his appointment.
+France and much of Western Europe was conquered by Germany.
+Churchill ignored all pleas to enter into peace negotiations with the Germany.
+He believed that it would be impossible to reach an agreement with the Germany because the government was bent on world domination.
+He proved to be a brilliant war-leader and he helped led his country to victory in the Battle of Britain.
+The Battle of Britain permanently stalled a German invasion.
 The appointment of Winston Churchill in May 1940 probably saved Britain and ultimately laid the foundation for the Allied victory.

 The appointment of Winston Churchill, as Prime Minister was a remarkable turn of events.
 He had been in the political wilderness for some time.
 However, his tireless opposition to the appeasement of Hitler, his great oratory skills, and writings ensured that he remained a political force during this time.
 Eventually, his firmly held beliefs and courage increased his popularity in Britain and even overcame the British Establishment's distrust of him.
 His moral authority and clear understanding of Hitler's motives encouraged his country to call on him at its darkest hour.

 - What were the goals of the Axis powers and the Soviet Union during World War Two?

 - How Did the German Military Develop Blitzkrieg?

 - What was the impact of the Irish Famine on Ireland and the world?